 What is the hype about blue light, circadian rhythms, blue light glasses, melatonin, smartphones, iPads, computers, and all LED devices?
 Is it good for us?
 Is it harmful?

 Our bodies have an internal clock that in any given 24 hour period controls sleeping, waking and many other processes of our physiology.
 Daily exposure to sunlight (which contains blue light) is the stimulus that stops our circadian clock from going out of balance.
 It can be particularly hard for people who live in Polar Regions, where prolonged dark or prolonged light periods make it hard to regulate their body clocks.
 It can cause and create a prolonged feeling of jetlag, fatigue, and sleeplessness, and you can end up performing below expectations and potentially put your health at risk.

 - Back, neck and shoulder pain

-*2012 VisionWatch Findings: A survey among 10,000 adults across America about their use of digital media and symptoms of vision stress, conducted by The Vision Council.
+*2012 VisionWatch Findings: A survey among 10,000 adults across America about their use of digital media and symptoms of visual stress, conducted by The Vision Council.

 Blue light is one of the shortest high energy wavelengths and is within the range 380-500nm.
 The visible light spectrum, which the human eye can detect, is 390-700nm.
-The visible light spectrum can be broken down to what we see in the colours of the rainbow –red, orange, yellow, green, blue, indigo and violet.
+The visible light spectrum can be broken down into what we see in the colors of the rainbow –red, orange, yellow, green, blue, indigo and violet.
 There is evidence that prolonged exposure to this high energy blue light can cause harmful eye damage.
-Obviously, the prevalence of computers office workers in the Sydney CBD means an increases in the amount of the blue light we are exposed to.
+Obviously, the prevalence of computer office workers in the Sydney CBD means an increase in the amount of blue light we are exposed to.

 - Increase attention and alertness